antoinefricker/hextatic/README.md

 # Hextatic

-## An exploration of hexagonal grid
+## An exploration of hexagonal grids